Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Are large methods broken down into smaller, reusable methods?

-### 3. Correctness
+## 3. Correctness

+### Business Logic

-- Business Logic: Does the code correctly implement the required business logic?
+> 1. Does the code correctly implement the required business logic?

+### Edge Cases

-- Edge Cases: Are edge cases handled appropriately?
+> 1. Are edge cases handled appropriately?
 For example, null checks, empty collections, etc.

+### Error Handling

-- Error Handling: Is proper exception handling in place, with meaningful error messages and exception types?
+> 1. Is proper exception handling in place, with meaningful error messages and exception types?

+### Unit Testing

-- Unit Testing: Is the code tested properly with unit tests?
+> 1. Is the code tested properly with unit tests?
 Are all necessary edge cases covered?

+### Assertions

-- Assertions: Are preconditions and postconditions checked where necessary?
+> 1. Are preconditions and postconditions checked where necessary?

-### 4. Performance
+## 4. Performance

 - Efficiency: Are algorithms and data structures optimized for the problem at hand?
 Avoid unnecessary loops, allocations, or expensive operations.
 - Memory Management: Are disposable resources (e.g., database connections, file streams) properly disposed of using `using` blocks or implementing `IDisposable`?